pedegie/trade-enricher/README.md

 Both versions stream the input - regardless of the number of requests and the size of the files, they should not consume more than 200-300MB during processing.

 In both approaches, I decided to load the mappings file into memory.
 I would do this in production as well, even if the file were significantly larger.
-Alternatively, I might store it off-heap to reduce pressure on the garbage collector (GC).
+Alternatively, I might store it off-heap to reduce pressure on the garbage collector.
 However, this is crucial for efficient matching.
 Without it, for completely random input, we wouldn't be able to intelligently cache and performance would be terribly poor.

 In unit tests, instead of loading files from resources, I create CSVs in RAM using a library.